 “Dr. Aviva, I can’t believe it.
 My stomachaches are gone.
 I’m having a normal bowel movement – every day!
 No more gas.
 And I can think clearly again for the first time in years.
 It’s amazing.”

 Some people are inherently gluten intolerant.
 In fact, according to celiac disease specialist Alessio Fasano, that’s the case for at least 6% of us.
-Those folks are best just avoiding gluten altogether, or as Dr. Fasano suggested to my Harvard pediatrician daughter-in-law, avoid it like you should avoid texting while driving!
+If that's you, you'll probably feel best avoiding gluten completely, but may be able to avoid the occasional small amount of gluten in your diet.

 Some people, however, are not inherently gluten intolerant, and do not necessarily always have to be 100% gluten free.
 This is sometimes the case for folks who have developed intolerance due to leaky gut from another source, for example, lactose intolerance (way more folks are lactose intolerant than realize it!), medications, stress, or other causes.
 If this is the case for you, then healing your gut, which can take from 3-12 months of dietary changes and appropriate herbal and nutritional supplements, may restore gluten tolerance and allow you to include it in your diet.
 Testing for leaky gut (zonulin/occludin antibody testing, for example), the celiac genes (HLA DQ2 or HLA DQ8), and gluten intolerance with a functional medicine doctor may help you to differentiate between the reasons for gluten intolerance.

 If you were previously tested and found to be positive for the celiac genes, then you may be particularly susceptible to developing the health problems associated with eating gluten.
 If this is the case, and your symptoms have completely resolved since you’ve stopped eating gluten, then you might be someone who actually does better being gluten free, um, yup, sorry… forever.